benetech/mde/readme.txt

+<em>NASA release on GitHub available at: https://github.com/TerryHodgson/NASA-MathDescriptionEngine1.0.3 and http://prime.jsc.nasa.gov/mde</em>

+<em>The following description was written by a student who worked on Georgia Tech's Fork of MDE SDK.
+The Georgia Tech fork was used as the baseline for Benetech's.
+Some of the content below is out of date. </em>

 This text is intended as a basic instruction for those who are intending to expand on the MDE.

 The MDE is a very complex library which uses a huge number of classes.
 What I'll try to do here is briefly explain the role of each of the major components of the MDE.
 You will have to learn most of the code on your own.
 First, we shall examine each of the main classes and then we shall look at how they interact with each other.